coderao1/PriceWatcher/INSTRUCTIONS.md

 ## Overview

-**PriceWatcher** is a Python application designed to retrieve the prices of grocery products from the web using web scraping techniques.
+**PriceWatcher** is a Python application designed to retrieve the prices of grocery products from the web using web scraping technique.
+A data file is creating using a webscraping technique that is referred for to display best price.
 The results are displayed in a table format, making it easy for users to compare different products and brands.
 Users can input several details, such as the item’s common name (optionally with a specific brand), and receive organized price data in response.

 ## Main Features